w3c/wai-tutorials/source/images/informative.html.erb.md

 order: 2
 ---

 Informative images convey a simple concept or information that can be expressed in a short phrase or sentence.
 The text alternative should convey the meaning or identification that is displayed visually which typically isn’t a literal description of the image.

-In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the information being conveyed.
-Whether to treat an image as informative or [decorative](decorative.html) is a judgement that only the author can make, based on the reason for including the image on the page.
+In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the conveyed information.
+Whether to treat an image as informative or [decorative](decorative.html) is a judgement that authors make, based on the reason for including the image on the page.

 ## Images used to label other information
 {:.ex}